Sasszem/s502/doc/main.md

 - start with module / class name

 Errors:
-- functions return 0 or negativa to signal errors
+- functions return 0 or negative to signal errors
-- object creration should return NULL to signal error
+- object creation should return NULL to signal error
 - caller should check return values
 - most levels that pass an error should print fail message

 Commenting:
-- doxygen doc comments in headers except locally defined function
+- Doxygen doc comments in headers except locally defined function
 - comment complicated or not obvious design

 ### Data structures

-There are many of them, a compleate list of them and their descriptions is seen on the auto-generated pages
+There are many of them, a complete list of them and their descriptions is seen on the auto-generated pages

 #### State
 Compiler state, e.g constants, labels, tokens and settings.